MackHalliday/all-your-base/README.md

 * [GitHub Project Board](https://github.com/MackHalliday/sweater_weather_express/projects/2)

  SweaterWeatherExpress is an API application with endpoints to return local weather.
+Users can also add favorite locations, delete favorite locations, and return all their favorited locals' current forecast.

+ This application was created with an Express.js framework.

  ## Intial Setup